davidaellis/UsageLoggerPublished/README.md

 # Usage Logger

-Usage logger is an Android app that records or extracts data about how a person uses their smartphonephone.
+Usage logger is an Android app that records or extracts data about how a person uses their smartphone.
 Primarily developed to assist with psychological research and behavioural science more generally, the app can be customised to perform a number of different functions.
-This includes an ability to extract historical data about usage form the previous 5 days.
+This includes the ability to extract historical usage data from a smartphones internal memory.

 Pre-Print: